 Knowledge, Skill and Experience Requirements:

-- Willingness to work flexible hours in order to assist the program with youth activities.
+- Willingness to work flexible hours in order to assist the program with youth and activities.

 - Must be computer-literate and be able to understand and effectively use electronic health record/database systems.